2022年9月3日 星期六

 state and trends of the electric scooter and electric vehicle industries.

-importantly: Don’t ask me where to buy this scooter when you see me at a red
+Most importantly: Don’t ask me where to buy this scooter when you see me at a red light or parked on the roadside looking for a restroom! (^^)

 Further reading recommendation: